awsdocs/aws-amplify-console-user-guide/doc_source/custom-domains.rst

    .. image:: images/1555952748759-607.png

-If this did not resolve the issue, please email aws-amplify-customer@amazon.com.
+If this did not resolve the issue, please check our `GitHub Issues <https://github.com/aws-amplify/amplify-console/issues>`__ and open a new issue if it doesn't already exist.

 CNAMEAlreadyExistsException Error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~